Who We Are

 Founding Teacher

-Stephanie has been teaching Mindfulness-Based Stress Reduction since 2010.
-She received her certification through the Center for Mindfulness in Medicine, Healthcare, and Society at the University of Massachusetts Medical School.
-She is currently teaching mindfulness courses through Atlanta Mindfulness Institute.
-In addition, Stephanie is a facilitating teacher for Bhikkhu Analayo’s courses on Satipatthana and Anapanasati through Barre Center for Buddhist Studies.
+Stephanie has taught Mindfulness-Based Stress Reduction (MBSR) since 2010, having received her certification through the Center for Mindfulness in Medicine, Healthcare, and Society at the University of Massachusetts Medical School.
+She currently teaches mindfulness courses through Atlanta Mindfulness and serves as a facilitating teacher for Bhikkhu Anālayo's immersive courses on Satipaṭṭhāna, Ānāpānasati, and Brahmavihāras & Emptiness through the Barre Center for Buddhist Studies.

 Susan Reviere